Are you ready to take your art business to the next level?

 - Will there be a time when we will only use one word to describe a blog post or an article?

-Why are blogs becoming longer?
+Why are blog posts becoming longer?

-They were once known to be a platform where people would be able to post images and stories about their children.
+They were once known to be a platform where people would post images and stories about their children.

 What has changed?

 Now people working at a supermarket are finding themselves working an additional part-time job to make ends meet.

-The reality is, if you would like to be listed on Google’s first page you will need to provide content that is better than the top ten posts listed.
+The reality is, if you would like to be listed on Google’s first page, you will need to provide content that is better than the top ten posts listed.

 How can you provide better content?

 If you want to write about a specific paintbrush that you use, you will need to include more content about that brush than the other artist’s blog posts sharing the same topic.

-I will be discussing that more in the future, but for now, I want you to take into consideration if you want to rank higher in search results, your posts will have to be better than your competition.
+I will be discussing that more in the future, but for now, I want you to take into consideration if you’re going to rank higher in search results, your posts will have to be better than your competition.

 So what are blog basics?

-Content will need to be added to your blog on a consistent schedule if you would like to see real results.
+Content will need to be added to your blog on a consistent schedule if you want to see real results.